dovydasgulbinas/dovydasgulbinas.github.io/_posts/2019-09-12-installing-prerequisites-for-letsencrypt-certbot-versions-6.x-and-7.x+.md

   - letsencrypt
 ---

-## Background

 I ran into an issue today when I could not install certbot-auto on a Linux machine running CentOS 6.10.

-As it turns out that you need to install & enable(enable part if very important) **EPEL** package repository in YUM package manager.
-So basically the prerequisites are EPEL package-repository enabled.
-For some reason you do not get a warning from certbot about that.
+As it turns out that you need to install & **enable**  **EPEL** package repository in YUM package manager.
+So basically there is a single prerequisite: _EPEL package-repository must be enabled._  Although certbot is really handy  when it comes to getting a certificate, yet getting a succinct message about the fact that EPEL is not enabled is not as helpful.

 The error I got prior enabling the **EPEL** looked something like this: